-Dianne Scheper, Adjunct Faculty
+Dianne Scheper, Lecturer

 Dianne Scheper holds a Master’s degree in literature from the University of Maryland and a doctorate in Religious Studies from Catholic University, where she wrote her dissertation on the experience of the sacred in nature, focusing specifically on the writings of Annie Dillard.
 While at Montgomery College — where she made her home for many years — she also directed the Honors Program and founded the award-winning Montgomery Scholars Program.
 During the 1990’s, she was a regular columnist for Belles Lettres: A Review of Books by Women, and for almost a decade, she worked at Baltimore’s Center Stage as Co-moderator for the Sunday Matinee Humanities Panel Discussions, Her research interests have focused on the interplay of religious and cultural values in contemporary world literature.